Skip to main content

 await wrapper.unwrap(user.address, amount);

-Implement proper UI feedback for this waiting period.
+Implement proper UI feedback for the decryption step.

 Zero-Replacement